JustArion/JustArion/README.md

 ![arion](https://cdn.discordapp.com/attachments/711777766755926107/750250818967699479/e206d3be58c0498ed39d8df1064f10274b1dc97a_-_Copy.png)
 <hr>

 Yo, im arion!
 I do C# as a side hobby!
-I mainly study Political Science & Philosophy, when i'm done with that, Computer Science maybe and after that maybe engineering!
+I major in Political Science & Philosophy, when i'm done with that, Computer Science maybe and after that maybe engineering!

 <hr>